 - Special Heritage Projects- this funding will allow the HRPS Board to initiate history-related projects of importance to the Reno community

 The Home Improvement Projects will allow property owners the opportunity to apply for grants for the rehabilitation of historical structures in a manner authentic with the original architectural style.

 A rolling grant deadline will now be used for the HIP.
 The HIP grants are reviewed by an awarding jury of Historic Reno Preservation Society (HRPS) members.
 Their decisions are final.
 Priority will be given to owner occupied projects that enhance original historical neighborhood character and the original architectural style of the structure.
 Typical grants are under $5,000.

-- Structures must be located within Reno city limits, be at least 50 years old, or of historical and/or architectural significance.
+- Preference will be given to Reno based projects but worthy projects in other areas of the Truckee Meadows can be considered.
+Structures must be at least 50 years old, or of historical and/or architectural significance.
 Applicants must be Nevada residents.

 - Grants will be given for exterior improvements only (e.g., front door, front windows, porch details, etc.).
 Grants are not intended for landscaping or hardscaping projects.
 Exceptions may be made, on a case by case judgment by the awarding jury, if the landscaping improvement is heirloom and appropriate to the original time frame of the building or has a direct impact on the preservation of the structure.

 - Improvements must be authentic to the style of the structure.
 For example, a new door or window for a Craftsman Bungalow, needs to be of Craftsman Bungalow style.
 Vinyl products are not historically authentic.
 The HIP grant will not fund vinyl windows.
 Purchase of or repair of historically appropriate wood or metal framed windows will be funded.